The Digital Consumer: Expectations are higher than ever - Can your brand keep up?

 - 73% of Millennials believe that online consumer experiences are now more important than in-person experiences.

-- Apart from heightened perceptions on being modern and futuristic, 68% of American consumers feel companies using touchless technologies are empathetic towards consumers.
+- Apart from heightened perceptions on being modern and futuristic, 68% of Canadian consumers feel companies using touchless technologies are empathetic towards consumers.

-- One in four Americans feel interactions during a car purchase and shopping for essentials like groceries need technological improvements.
+- 56% of Canadian consumers agree that touchless technologies will become more popular as people begin interacting with brands outside the home.

 About the report

 The Digital Consumer: Shifting Expectations and Digital Readiness explores consumers’ new expectations of brands and their digital readiness as a global pandemic has accelerated digital transformation.
-The findings are based on an October survey of more than 750 American consumers across age groups, gender, geographic region and financial situations.
+The findings are based on a October survey of more than 750 Canadian consumers across age groups, gender, geographic region and financial situations.
 Learn more about changing consumer expectations and digital readiness, both now and in the future here.

 About Appnovation